 The key benefits of ETFs include:

 - Transparency: ETFs disclose their holdings on a daily basis meaning investors know exactly what assets the ETF holds.

-Liquidity – the ability to trade an ETF in real-time throughout the trading day.
+- Liquidity: the ability to trade an ETF in real-time throughout the trading day.

-Key risks of ETFs can include:
+The key risks of ETFs can include:

-Capital risk – like all investment products, the value of an ETF can go down as well as up.
+- Capital risk – like all investment products, the value of an ETF can go down as well as up.

 - Tracking difference - Even after charges are taken into account, ETFs may not track an index perfectly.
 The difference between fund return and index return is called ‘tracking difference”.

 How can I use ETFs?

 One of the reasons that ETFs have grown in popularity is their flexibility.
 Common uses for ETFs include:

 - Asset Allocation: Asset allocation can be difficult for individual investors to manage given the costs and assets required to achieve proper levels of diversification.
 ETFs provide investors with exposure to broad segments of the equity, fixed income, commodity, currency and REIT markets and cover a range of thematic, style and size spectrums, enabling investors to build customized investment portfolios in-line with their financial needs, risk tolerance, and preferences.
 Both institutional and individual investors use ETFs to conveniently, efficiently, and cost effectively allocate their assets.